spiral/docs/docs/en/security/encrypter.md

 By default, `EncrypterBootloader` will load Base64 encoded key from the environment variable `ENCRYPTER_KEY`.

-If you use [Dotenv](../extension/dotenv.md) extension you can specify this key value in `.env` file located in the root of your application.
-To issue a new key into `.env`, run:

 ```terminal
 php app.php encrypt:key -m .env
 ```

 > **Note**
-> The Encrypter is used to protect your cookie values, changing the key will automatically invalidate all the issued cookies.
+> The Encrypter is used to protect your cookie values, changing the key will automatically invalidate all the
+> issued cookies.

 ## Usage